Responsibility for pre-teens and teenagers: what you need to know

 This is for issues or activities that you feel your child:

 If your child handles the responsibility in a way you like, you can show your approval.
 If you don’t like the decision, stand back and try not to step in, unless you think your child is in danger.
 These are opportunities for your child to learn from experience.
+If things don’t work out the way your child wanted, you can talk with your child about what they could do differently next time.

 The ‘no’ option